-Location21 Surrey Quays Rd, London Borough of Southwark, SE16, UK
+Location21 Surrey Quays Rd, London Borough of Southwark, SE16, United Kingdom

 From the architect.
 In response to Southwark Councils brief, CZWG’s key challenge was to design a space which would accommodate the distinctly different requirements of the main users groups - adults, children and young persons in a building where the floor area required for the library space was far larger than the available footprint for the building on the given site.